 2 Assuming that everything others say is about you

-Let me give you an example of how this usually goes down.
+Let me give you an example of how this habit of the mind usually goes down.

 Tina is speaking her truth about what she thinks of the state of our world, and that she thinks that people (in general) can do more to reduce their negative impact on the environment.
 The friend who is listening to her says “Well, we don’t all have as much time as you do to be separating our recycling every day and buying from the local veggie shop.
 Some of us have to work and take care of kids.”